Inclusive Preschool Program Invites Children to “Learn Together”

 Alonzo Reed can tell his mom more easily about what he did at school these days, even if she still needs to coax some of the details from him.

-That skill can be deceptively complex for a young child with developmental delays, but it’s one that the 4-year-old has shown significant improvement in since he started classes with Learning Together: An Inclusive Preschool Program in Harford County.
+That skill can be deceptively complex for a young child with developmental delays.
+Still, it’s one that the 4-year-old has shown significant improvement in since he started classes with Learning Together: An Inclusive Preschool Program in Harford County.

 “He’ll definitely talk about [his day] if it’s something I start a conversation about,” said Charisse Reed, Alonzo’s mom. “[Being] around other children … has helped him tremendously.
-For a while he was just around his brother, and I’m glad he’s had an early start on his education and learning.
-Then when he’s older, he’ll have what he needs.”
+For a while he was just around his brother, and just like he’s older, he’ll have what he needs such as an early start on his education and learning.”

 Alonzo was diagnosed with autism when he was 3 years old.
 His mom had been an early childhood teacher for 10 years and noticed her son wasn’t developing skills at the same pace as other children his age.